Nate Silver

-In 2010, the FiveThirtyEight blog was licensed for publication by The New York Times.
-In 2012 and 2013, FiveThirtyEight won Webby Awards as the "Best Political Blog" from the International Academy of Digital Arts and Sciences.

-In July 2013, Silver sold FiveThirtyEight to ESPN, and became the blog's Editor in Chief.
-The ESPN-owned FiveThirtyEight launched on March 17, 2014.
-The site focused on a broad range of subjects under the rubric of "data journalism".

-Silver's book, The Signal and the Noise, was published in September 2012.
-It subsequently reached The New York Times best seller list for nonfiction, and was named by Amazon.com as the No. 1 best nonfiction book of 2012.
-The Signal and the Noise won the 2013 Phi Beta Kappa Award in Science.
-The book has been translated into eleven languages: Chinese (separate editions in traditional and simplified characters), Czech, Finnish, German, Italian, Polish, Portuguese, Romanian, Russian, and Spanish.
+Silver was named one of the world's 100 most influential people by Time in 2009 after his election forecasting model correctly predicted the outcomes in 49 of 50 states in the 2008 U.S. presidential election.
+His subsequent models predicted the outcome of the 2012 and 2020 presidential elections with high accuracy.
+Although he gave Donald Trump, the eventual winner, a 28.6% chance of victory in the 2016 presidential election, this was a higher estimate than any other scientific forecast.

+Much of Silver's approach can be characterized by using statistical models to understand complex social systems such as professional sports, the popularity of political platforms and elections.

-Early life
+Early life and education

-Silver was born in East Lansing, Michigan, the son of Sally (née Thrun), a community activist, and Brian David Silver, a former chair of the political science department at Michigan State University.
-Silver's mother's family, of English and German descent, includes several distinguished men and women, including his maternal great-grandfather, Harmon Lewis, who was president of the Alcoa Steamship Company, Inc. Silver's father's family includes two uncles—Leon Silver and Caswell Silver—who were distinguished geologists.
+Silver was born in East Lansing, Michigan, to Sally (née Thrun), a community activist, and Brian David Silver, a former chair of the political science department at Michigan State University.
+Silver's mother's family was of English and German descent.
+His maternal great-grandfather, Harmon Lewis, was president of the Alcoa Steamship Company, Inc. Silver's father's family includes two uncles—Leon Silver and Caswell Silver—who were distinguished geologists.
 Silver has described himself as "half-Jewish".

 Silver showed a proficiency in math from a young age.
 According to journalist William Hageman, "Silver caught the baseball bug when he was 6....
 It was 1984, the year the Detroit Tigers won the World Series.
 The Tigers became his team and baseball his sport.
-And if there's anything that goes hand in glove with baseball, it's numbers, another of Silver's childhood interests ("It's always more interesting to apply it to batting averages than algebra class")".
+And if there's anything that goes hand in glove with baseball, it's numbers, another of Silver's childhood interests. ('It's always more interesting to apply it to batting averages than algebra class.')"

-As a student at East Lansing High School, in 1996 Silver won first place in the State of Michigan in the 49th annual John S. Knight Scholarship Contest for senior high school debaters.